 Click here for more verdicts and settlements.

-The Driver - The first line of responsibility and quite often the source of the wreck; but not always.
-Bus drivers have a strict obligation to safely transport you, your loved ones and everyone else to and from their destination.
-When a driver fails to uphold this duty, in any number of ways, he can be held responsible for any damages in the resultant crash.
+- The Driver - The first line of responsibility (and quite often the cause of the accident) is the driver of the bus.
+Bus drivers have a strict obligation to safely transport you, your loved ones, and everyone else to and from their arranged destinations.
+When a driver fails to uphold this duty in any number of ways, he can be held responsible for any injuries that result.
 Typical causes of driver negligence include:

 - Poor bus maintenance and basic mechanical upkeep